-You may have already guessed from looking around but music has been a big part of my life from a young age - listening to music, going to gigs, and writing song lyrics ( A co-write has been played on local radio) As a journalist I've covered music for the regional and local press, assorted websites, and national independent media.
-This included taking on pop music (when the indie kids didn't want it) for The Essex Chronicle, lead writer for music.co.uk, and working around music and wider entertainment for glossy lifestyle titles in the South East.
+You may have already guessed from looking around but music has been a big part of my life from a young age - listening to music, going to gigs, and writing song lyrics ( A co-write has been played on local radio) My words first appeared in local and regional press, and smaller websites, and now independent media, and national websites such as Reader's Digest.
+I've taken on pop music (when the indie kids didn't want it) for The Essex Chronicle, along with music and wider entertainment for glossy lifestyle titles in the South East.
 There's nothing but a buzz in discovering new, or new to me artists and the beautiful music they create, and there's a lot to be said about talented tribute bands too.
 See my piece here.

 As with many freelancing paths, my journalism one has taken a few twists and turns and I am always open to new challenges and transferring my skills.
-I have written on film tie-in books for Film Stories Magazine (are they really worth it? - I had lots of thoughts on this), books cropped up again in my first piece for Air Malta's inflight magazine - a fascinating time researching books set on the island) which is publishing in 2021.
+I have written on film tie-in books for Film Stories Magazine (are they really worth it? - I had lots of thoughts on this), and books cropped up again in my first piece for Air Malta's inflight magazine II Bizzilla, where I profiled novels set on the island.

 Creativity is a bit of a common theme, running through music and entertainment, books, and I'm also a crafter/maker.
 I have been on design teams for several craft companies, testing out their products and coming up with new ideas for their use.
 As a hobby craft seller I am keen to learn, and help others with pieces published in two national publications for pieces on art/craft selling/business advice.